rafaelsandroni/author-profiling-models/README.md

 # Corpus

-Theses textual datasets supports six author profiling tasks: gender, age, education level, religious, IT formation and politics position, in three languages: portuguese, english and spanish.
+Those textual datasets supports six author profiling tasks: gender, age, education level, religious, IT formation and politics position, in three languages: portuguese, english and spanish.

 This dissertation have structured and defined datasets to author profiling tasks, such as classes distribution and definition of the problems.